The Critical Minerals Research Lab

 As the world transitions to clean energy technologies, how can decisionmakers achieve a cost-effective, reliable, environmentally friendly, and equitable supply chain for the critical minerals needed to support that transition?

-To that end, the Critical Minerals Research Lab will bring students with diverse backgrounds and disciplines together to connect, receive feedback on their work, and identify interdisciplinary research ideas and partners.
-The lab will also help inform students of day-to-day issues on critical minerals, including grant funding opportunities, conferences, and ongoing policy discussions.
+To that end, the Critical Minerals Research Lab brings students with diverse backgrounds and disciplines together to connect, receive feedback on their work, and identify interdisciplinary research ideas and partners.
+The lab also helps inform students of day-to-day issues on critical minerals, including grant funding opportunities, conferences, and ongoing policy discussions.
 By participating in the lab, students from across the country will be able to improve their research questions and approaches, and in turn, the policy recommendations that emerge from their work.

 The lab is led by:

-The lab will be virtual (over Zoom), with monthly hour-long meetings, quarterly seminars, and one end-of-year workshop.
+The lab is virtual (over Zoom), with bi-weekly hour-long meetings held on Wednesdays at 4:00pm ET, quarterly seminars, and one end-of-year workshop.
 Students will also be connected via an email group, where they can connect, collaborate, and share information.

-The monthly meetings will provide students with a space to present and receive feedback on their research.
+The meetings will provide students with a space to present and receive feedback on their research, while also providing opportunities for smaller group sessions where research ideas will be honed.
 Additionally, there will be broader group discussions on a variety of critical minerals–related topics.
-The exact timing of these meetings will be determined based on the availability of the students, as determined in an initial kick-off meeting.
+Students are expected to make a concerted effort to join all meetings.

 Quarterly Seminars